qchemlab-embedding/2023-07-14-workshop/index.md

   * if you want to have `DIRAC` installed on your local machine:
     * you can download the recent release
     * if you are interested in the `DIRAC` code development, please let me know

+# Feedback

+Help improve these lessons by adding an [issue](https://github.com/qchemlab-embedding/2023-07-14-workshop/issues), joining a [discussion](https://github.com/qchemlab-embedding/2023-07-14-workshop/discussions) or sending an email to qchemlab-embedding [at] gmail.com.